-- Before the election, all of the candidate's obligations (or candidate's company's obligations) in respect of the contract have been performed and the amount to be paid by the council has been fixed (whether or not it has been paid); or - Although the candidate's obligations (or candidate's company's obligations) under the contract have not been performed before the election, the amount to be paid by the council is already fixed (subject to amendments and additions as allowed for in the contract), whether or not it has been paid; or f.
-An employee of Hutt City Council who is elected as mayor or councillor must resign from his/her position as an employee of the council before taking up his/her elected position.
-(Section 41 (5) Local Government Act 2002).
+Before the election, all of the candidate's obligations (or candidate's company's obligations) in respect of the contract have been performed and the amount to be paid by the council has been fixed (whether or not it has been paid); or

-- Although the candidate's obligations (or candidate's company's obligations) under the contract have not been performed before the election, either: - The contract's duration does not exceed 12 months; or - The contract is relinquished (with the authority's consent) within a month of the candidate becoming a member and before he or she starts to act as a member.
+- Although the candidate's obligations (or candidate's company's obligations) under the contract have not been performed before the election, the amount to be paid by the council is already fixed (subject to amendments and additions as allowed for in the contract), whether or not it has been paid; or - Although the candidate's obligations (or candidate's company's obligations) under the contract have not been performed before the election, either: - The contract's duration does not exceed 12 months; or - The contract is relinquished (with the authority's consent) within a month of the candidate becoming a member and before he or she starts to act as a member.

-Further information on application of these points should be made with the Office of the Auditor General - at lamia@oag.govt.nz or ph (04) 917 1500.
+Further information on application of these points should be made with the Office of the Auditor General - at enquiry@oag.parliament.nz or phone (04) 917 1500.